leeyuejia/GA_seif2020/projects/project_3/README.md

 ## Meetings with instructors

-**Friday, February 8 - Mandatory**<br>
+**Mandatory**<br>
 Your group will meet with your dedicated project instructor for 15 minutes to get your app idea approved.
 Be sure to write out what features you will need to build in order to meet MVP and some stretch goal ideas.

 ## How to Submit Your Project
-Your project is due on Wednesday, February 13th at 10:00 am ET.
+Your project is due on W18D1 - Saturday, 21 Dec at 10:00am.
 Your group will present your project and show your code to classmates and instructors.

-:heavy_check_mark: Add your group project to [this google sheet](https://docs.google.com/spreadsheets/d/1rJL0jqbDUAD-kxDGiohO072XsBIWKjNuwu9rCjHM51Q/edit?usp=sharing).
-Note that this is the order you will be presenting.

 ## Where to go for help during project week
 1. Seek out help online